Editor's Note: This story originally appeared on SmartAsset.com.

 Data and methodology

-- Housing costs as a percent of income.
-Data is from the U.S. Census Bureau’s 2019 one-year American Community Survey.
+- Down payment-to-income ratio.
+Data is from Zillow as of August 2021 and the Census Bureau’s 2019 1-Year American Community Survey.

 - Five-year change in median household income.
-Data is from the Census Bureau’s 2014 and 2019 one-year American Community Surveys.
+Data is from the Census Bureau’s 2014 and 2019 1-Year American Community Surveys.

-- July 2020 unemployment rate.
-Data is from the U.S. Bureau of Labor Statistics.
+- July 2021 unemployment rate.
+Data is from the Bureau of Labor Statistics.

-- Percentage of commuters who bike to work.
-Data is from the Census Bureau’s 2019 one-year American Community Survey.
+- Percentage of commuters who walk or bike to work.
+Data is from the Census Bureau’s 2019 1-Year American Community Survey.

-- Air pollution.
+- Air Pollution.
 This is the average daily particulate matter (PM2.5).
-Data is from 2020 county health rankings.
+Data is from the 2021 County Health Rankings.

 - State outdoor recreation economy.
-This measures revenue from outdoor recreation businesses (like fishing and RV-ing) as a percentage of all state revenue.
-Data is from the Bureau of Economic Analysis and is for 2017.
+This measures revenue from outdoor recreation businesses (like fishing and RVing) as a percentage of all state revenue.
+Data is from the Bureau of Economic Analysis and is for 2019.

 - State and national park coverage.
 Data is from PlaygroundEquipment.com.